9Hamza/projects/README.md

 In this beginner-friendly project, you will build a simple rock paper scissors game using Python, [View Project](https://github.com/sqwyer/projects/blob/main/python/ROCK_PAPER_SCISSORS.md) - Submitted by Harowo

+### Image Compression using K-Clustering

+In this beginner-friendly project, you will build a simple page to compress images by selecting no of clusters using Python , [View Project](https://github.com/sqwyer/projects/blob/main/python/Image_Compression.md) - Submitted by Astha

 ## C++ projects

 ###Text Based game